 And wealthy people generally understand the difference between price and value.
 In other words, they’re not afraid to open the pocketbook, but they tend to expect value in return.

-According to Thomas Corley, author of Rich Habits: The Daily Success Habits Of Wealthy Individuals, 67% of the rich watch TV for one hour or less a day.
+Education is one of the keys to success, and reading is one of the most efficient ways to learn.
+According to Thomas Corley, author of Rich Habits: The Daily Success Habits of Wealthy Individuals, 67% of the rich watch TV for one hour or less a day.
 Only 6% of the wealthy watch reality shows, he wrote, while 78% of the poor do.